DEONSKY/ProjectManagementAppDoc/README.md

 ```

 ### View Slot System (Kanban, Gantt vs)
 Every view has an predifined slot structures inside code.
 And user can define which parameters will be part of this structure.
 With an frontend interface user can design which parameters show where.
-Service will control this definations match with schema limitations, and save this structure as json format inside view structure.
+Service will control this definations match with schem  limitations, and save this structure as json format inside view structure.
 All keys are reserved and validated keywords.

 #### Example View Format :
 ```